-Procedures: Probation and warning status for graduate studies & supervised practice
+Probation and warning status for graduate studies & supervised practice

-- 1. Unprofessional or unsafe behavior during supervised practice - An intern whose pattern of unprofessional or unsafe behavior is found to be excessive (i.e. 3 incidents) will be removed from a regular appointment in MDI (Appendix F - Incident Report). - b.
-Probation: At that time, the student will be placed on probation and counseled to change behavior. - c.
-Notification: Students will be notified by the Program Director or Assistant Directors when an incident has occurred and been recorded.
-When the student is placed on probation or warning status, documentation is completed and placed in their personal file (Appendix G - Notification of Probationary or Warning Status) - d.
-Warning: Interns have two weeks to change the inappropriate behavior.
+- 1. Unprofessional or unsafe behavior during supervised practice - a.
+A student/intern whose pattern of unprofessional or unsafe behavior is found to be excessive (i.e. 3 incidents) will be removed from a regular appointment in MDI (Appendix F Incident Report). - Probation: At that time, the student/intern will be placed on probation and counseled to change behavior and tutored for improvement. - Notification: Student/interns will be notified by the Program Director or Assistant Directors when an incident has occurred and been recorded.
+When the student is placed on probation or warning status, documentation is completed and placed in their personal file (Appendix G Notification of Probationary or Warning Status). - d.
+Warning: Student/interns have two weeks to change the inappropriate behavior.
 If the behavior remains unchanged, the probationary status will be advanced to a warning status.
-Prior to this warning period, the intern, preceptor, and Program Director meet and agree to a plan for behavior change (Appendix G Notification of Probationary or Warning Status). - e.
-If the unprofessional or unsafe behavior continues through the warning period, the intern's participation in MDI will be terminated. - 2.
-Academic actions that result in probation and a corrective plan of action include: - a.
-Unsatisfactory rating (< 3) from any supervised practice preceptor; - b.
-Interns receiving an unsatisfactory rating from facility preceptors, which is mutually substantiated by the Program Directors, will be required to complete additional work with the details listed in a corrective plan of action, and placed on probation; - c.
+Prior to this warning period, the student/intern, preceptor, and Program Director meet and agree to a plan for behavior change and tutoring (Appendix G Notification of Probationary or Warning Status). - e.
+If the unprofessional or unsafe behavior continues through the warning period, the student/intern's participation in MDI will be terminated. - Academic actions that result in probation and a corrective plan of action include: - a.
+Unsatisfactory rating (< 3) from any supervised practice preceptor; - Student/interns receiving an unsatisfactory rating from facility preceptors, which is mutually substantiated by the Program Directors, will be required to complete additional work with the details listed in a corrective plan of action, and placed on probation; - c.
 Failure to complete required assignments throughout the internship; - d.
-In some cases, interns discovered to be cheating, plagiarizing, or being dishonest in any venue receive a grade of F for an assignment.
+In some cases, interns discovered to be cheating, plagiarizing, or being dishonest in any venue receive a grade of F for an assignment. - e.
+For MS/DI student/interns, a 3.0 GPA must be maintained.
+A student who receives <3.0 GPA for two terms or does not achieve a minimum "C" grade for all courses on the Program of Study will be placed on College Probation.
+A student who earns a cumulative GPA <3.0 will be placed on University Probation.
+See Graduate School Policy (p.27) for more information; - f.
+Monitoring is in place to identify students that are failing to meet academic requirements.
+Assignments are graded throughout the program and students that have received a "C" or lower or that have failed to turn in assignments are monitored closely.
+If more than one assignment results in poor performance, students are required to meet with Program Directors to discuss options for academic support and to determine a corrective plan of action to allow advancement into supervised practice. - g.
+Students must follow the corrective plan of action to be returned to Good Academic Standing and receive approval from MDI Director to continue on to supervised practice.